Stratus3D/lilac/README.md

 An Elixir assertion library that utilizes the [Erlang library teal](https://github.com/Stratus3D/teal).

 The name was inspired by the color assigned to Elixir in the GitHub web interface.
-The color appears to be very close to [French Lilac](http://en.wikipedia.org/wiki/Lilac_(color\)#French_lilac)
+The color appears to be very close to <a href="http://en.wikipedia.org/wiki/Lilac_(color)#French_lilac">French Lilac</a>

 ##Installation
 To use Lilac assertions in your own tests simply add Lilac as a test dependency in `mix.exs`: